nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 * Hence this request cannot be made directly from a browser.
 Instead tools like POSTMAN or REST Client VS code extension can be used to easily send requests other than HTTP GET requests

 ![api_endpoint_http_post_demo](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/api_endpoint_http_post_demo.png)
-### Choice of HTTP methods/verbs for API endpoints as per general conventions
+### Choice of HTTP methods/verbs for API endpoints as per REST conventions
-The HTTP request methods of API end points can be any one of GET, POST, PUT, DE
+* The HTTP request methods of API end points can be any one of GET, POST, PUT, DELETE
+* But the HTTP request method/verb of the API endpoint can be decided according to the action pf t
 *   GET - querying stuff - example: get list of users
 *   POST - for giving commands/creating something - example: create a person
 *   PUT - for modify/edit command - example: change the name of the user